 You can use standard job-search websites to look for internships and work placements, such as Indeed Ireland or Target Jobs UK.
-However, there are some organisations and sites that specialise in providing links to companies and organisations offering work-experience placements and/or seasonal work in the United Kingdom:
+However, there are some organisations and sites that specialise in providing links to companies and organisations offering work-experience placements and/or seasonal work in Great Britain:

 The German Job Centre also offers information about working within the EU.

 For more individualised advice and support, you can contact an EURES Adviser: Trier has two advisers, who can provide information, advice and recruitment/placement (job-matching) services for the benefit of workers and employers as well as any citizen wishing to benefit from the principle of the free movement of persons.

 Note that you will need a "T5 Temporary Worker" visa to do an internship or work placement in the UK.
 For more information, see here: Browse: Work in the UK - GOV.UK (www.gov.uk)

 If you're looking for a placement online, try to assess the seriousness of the platform and do not pay extortionate fees just to see job adverts!
 A good platform for finding jobs or work placements will always list the conditions for the internships, and you should pay attention to the time frames (start/end dates), whether the placement is paid or unpaid, whether the company will help you find accommodation and apply for a visa, etc. These serious internet websites contain listings of internships in a variety of fields; from journalism, publishing, tourism to marketing, public relations and many more: